feldera/feldera/CONTRIBUTING.md

 within the `release` page on Github.
 Follow the versioning format of `vX.Y.Z` when creating the new tag.
 Add the CHANGELOG entry to the release description.

+Add `deploy/docker-compose.yml` as an asset for the release.

 ### Phase 2: post-release commit

 Once the release is out, keep an eye on the CI on the main branch.
 It should